-- During midday, when the birds have taken deeper cover, walk slowly back and forth to flush them so that your partner - a blocker stationed at the end of the field - can get a shot.
+- In mid-day, when the birds have taken deeper cover, walk slowly back and forth to flush them, so that your partner – a blocker stationed at the end of the field – can get a shot.

 - Wear hunter orange at all times, especially when working with a blocker.

-- A properly trained pointing or flushing dog help increase hunter success.
+- A properly trained pointing or flushing dog helps increase hunter success.
 (This is what Heartland uses.)